fsharp/fslang-design/FSharp-6.0/FS-1108-undentation-frenzy.md

 - Don't do this.
 Keep dealing with annoying indentation errors.

 - As with [RFC FS-1054] Less strict indentation on common DSL pattern, [FS-1070] Offside relaxations for construct and member definitions, and [FS-1078] Offside relaxations for functions, we can add special cases as they come up.
-However, the end result is a lot of inconsistency and unecessary special indentation rules, as evidenced in the Motivation section above as a result of FS-1054 and FS-1070 done separately without considering the general case.
+However, the end result is a lot of inconsistency and unnecessary special indentation rules, as evidenced in the Motivation section above as a result of FS-1054 and FS-1070 done separately without considering the general case.
 Moreover, even when we implement each of the suggestions separately, new inconsistent indentation warnings can still come up, such as
 ```fs
 for x in seq {
             1 // warning FS0058: Possible incorrect indentation